What to do in Tokyo for a first time?

 By its size, its rhythm, its contrasts.

-It's easy to overdo it the first time.
-Yet, Tokyo is better understood when you simplify.
+For a first-timer, it's easy to do too much.
+Yet, Tokyo is better understood when simplified.

-Here's how to discover Tokyo without getting lost — and above all, without missing anything.
+Here's how to discover Tokyo without getting lost — and most importantly, without missing out.

-Tokyo is not a city to tick off.
+Tokyo is not a city to tick off a list.

-👉 It's better to explore a few neighborhoods, but really explore them, than to run from one point to another.
+👉 It's better to truly explore a few neighborhoods than to rush from one point to another.

 To observe: